kopeckyf/taupy/documentation/source/simulation/simulations.rst

 =======================

 Simulations are instances of a simulation class.
 There are multiple simulation classes in :py:mod:`taupy` for different kinds of simulations.
-In the class :py:class:`taupy.Simulation` arguments are composed at each introduction step.
+The class :py:class:`taupy.Simulation` composes arguments at each introduction step.
 In the class :py:class:`taupy.FixedDebateSimulation`, argument maps are pre-compiled and arguments are individually uncovered in each introduction step.